shunny2/jwt-mongoose/README.md

 ## About Application

-An application made with Nodejs, Express, and Mongoose to perform a JSON Web Token authentication flow.
+<b>JWT Mongoose</b> is an application made to perform user authentication flow.

-API Documentation is available at [/api/v1/docs](http://localhost:9000/api/v1/docs/)
+The application was made for didactic purposes, but it is highly efficient for small and medium-sized projects.
+The architecture chosen for the project was [MVC](https://developer.mozilla.org/en-US/docs/Glossary/MVC) (Model View Controller), as it allows us to organize our project in an efficient and scalable way.

+The technologies used were [Nodejs](https://nodejs.org/), [Express](https://expressjs.com/), [Mongoose](https://mongoosejs.com/), [MongoDB](https://www.mongodb.com/), [Swagger](https://swagger.io/), [Jest](https://jestjs.io/), and [JSON Web Token](https://jwt.io/).

 ## Technologies